 The research will provide evidence-based insights as well as practical recommendations to enhance the adoption and implementation of climate resilient woodland and forest management plans.

-The findings will be shared with policy makers and practitioners including Forestry Commission/Forest Services (England), Natural Resources Wales and Scottish Forestry.
+The findings will be shared with policymakers and practitioners including Forestry Commission/Forest Services (England), Natural Resources Wales and Scottish Forestry.

 Got questions?

-Forest Research are looking for private woodland or forest managers to participate in a research project.
+Forest Research is looking for private woodland or forest managers to participate in a research project.
 We’re investigating how the risk of climate change is perceived and the extent to which adaptation measures are built into management plans.

-Forest Research are looking for private woodland or forest managers to participate in a research project.
+Forest Research is looking for private woodland or forest managers to participate in a research project.
 We’re investigating how the risk of climate change is perceived and the extent to which adaptation measures are built into management plans.